kraasch/astar-with-tests/README.md

 ![maze with zero and ones divided into chunks](./info/idea_00.png)

-NOTE: The cell size can be chosen dynamically.
+NOTE: The chunk size can be chosen dynamically.
 Start in cell 28C, end in 2Z.

 Algorithm: